 Calculator your monthly rent per person for your upcoming lease or mortgage.
-Enter your total rent, utilities cost, and number of roommates.
+Enter your total rent, utility cost, and the number of roommates.

 - Net Effective Rent Calculator